zestydevy/dinosaur-planet/docs/Recompilation.md

 ### DLLs
 Dinosaur Planet DLLs are in a special format that splat isn't able to simply extract.
 Instead, splat is configured (by `splat.yaml`) to extract all DLLs to a single `DLLS.bin` file (found under `bin/assets`).
 This file is then unpacked by the tool `dino_dll.py` (found under `tools`).
 Each unpacked DLL can be found under `bin/assets/dlls`.

 While splat is used to extract the DLL binaries, it does not extract assembly and data from them.
 Instead, this is done with the `tools/dll_split.py` script which provides somewhat similar functionality.
-For each DLL directory under `src/dlls` there is a `<dll number>.yaml` file that allows extraction to be configured.

 ### Linker Script
 In addition to extracting code and data, splat is also responsible for generating a linker script that is capable of re-linking all extracted files back into a ROM in the exact same order as the original.
 After running `./dino.py extract`, this can be found at `dino.ld` in the repository root.